 The new Certina DS Multi-8 will be presented in a medium-sized 42 mm stainless steel case and will feature not one, but three pushers with the push-piece in the middle replacing a standard setting crown.

-According to the Swiss watchmaker, the timepiece will be available soon at a price of some CHF 720, which is very nice, especially after you factor in inevitable rebates and discounts when the timepiece will arrive to numerous online stores.
+According to Certina, the timepiece will be available soon at the price of some CHF 720, which is nice, especially after you factor in inevitable rebates and discounts when the timepiece will arrive in numerous online stores.